Qiskit/platypus/README.md

 > _To watch changes and rebuild automatically run with `npm run watch`_

-After the appilcation has started access the site at: http://localhost:5000/
+After the application has started access the site at: http://localhost:5000/